 As the world adapts to the current health crisis, many industries are dealing with this disruption in a variety of ways.
 This blog series looks at the effects COVID-19 is having on some of the most impacted industries, and it explores how distributed Agile development can help advance the digital transformation journey amidst the chaos.
 In the last installment of this series, we looked at the fitness industry and how COVID-19 is changing the entire operations landscape there.
-In this blog, we examine the impact of COVID-19 on the finance industry.
+In this blog, we examine the impact of COVID-19 on the finance industry and analyze changes in financial software development.

 While the banking industry was much stronger before COVID-19 than before the financial crisis of 2008, the need for different strategies around marketing, innovation and digital banking was trending well before the pandemic hit.
 Banks and financial institutions need to utilize this time to reinvent the way they use data, AI, technology and development teams to drive marketing, innovation and the digital delivery of products and services to their customers.